brunobuzzi/VisualChessStudioNau64/README.md

 # VisualChessStudioNau64

-This is a experimental Chess project currently implemented on Dolphin Smalltalk (https://github.com/dolphinsmalltalk/Dolphin).
+This is an experimental Chess project currently implemented on Dolphin Smalltalk (https://github.com/dolphinsmalltalk/Dolphin).

 Dolphin Smalltalk will be used a Development Environment but at some point everything will run on GemStone/S.